jsmidt/QuantPy/README.md

 **Disclaimer:** This is a *very* alpha project.
 It is not ready to be used and won't be for a while.
 In fact, the author is still very much learning what such a framework needs to entail.
-However, if you consider yourself a helpful soul contributions of any type are more then welcome.
+However, if you consider yourself a helpful soul, contributions of any type are more then welcome.
 Thanks!

 Some current capabilities: